xlucn/statusd/Readme.md

 Feature:
 - Support the click and color patches in my dwm build.
 - Every block runs on their own thread, so no blocking.
-- All written with pure python, without (so faster than) external shell scripts.
+- All written with (almost) pure python, faster than shell scripts.
-- Status updates instantaneously to actions (using the client script `statusc`).
+- Status updates instantaneously to actions (by signaling, see `statusc`).

 Requirements:
 - Linux.
 A lot of the status info depends on a Linux file system.